rstudio/rsconnect/guide/guide.md

 ### Removing Authorized Users

-To remove an authorized users, use the `shinyapps::removeAuthorizedUser` function.
+To remove an authorized user, use the `shinyapps::removeAuthorizedUser` function.

 ```S
 removeAuthorizedUser("andy")